adkelley/javascript-to-purescript/tut19/README.md

 ### Treating `Selector` as an Applicative

 Now onto the crux of this tutorial.
-Given that retrieval of both the header and footer nodes are independent operations, why not treat the `Selector` constructor as an Applicative Functor and use `apply` to retrieve these arguments in parallel.
+Given that retrieval of both the header and footer nodes are independent operations, let's treat the `Selector` constructor as an Applicative Functor and use `apply` to retrieve these arguments in parallel.

 ```haskell
 result2 :: Either Error Selector